-The start of the green card application process is determined by where a married couple resides.
+The green card application process starts with the couple’s physical residence.
 Does the couple already reside together in the United States?
 Or does one spouse reside in his or her home country?

 - If the couple already lives in the United States, the entire green card process happens in the United States.
 The couple visits their local immigration office for an interview.
-If their paperwork is in order, the application is approved.
+The approval of the applications happens once their paperwork is in order.

-- If the foreign national spouse lives outside the United States while the U.S. citizen spouse lives in the United States, then the U.S. citizen begins the application process in the United States, and the foreign national spouse completes the process, including an interview, at the U.S. Consulate in his or her home country.
-If everything is in order, the immigrant visa is approved at the consulate, and the beneficiary may enter the United States and receive the green card after entering the United States.
+- The foreign national spouse lives outside the United States while the U.S. citizen spouse lives in the United States.
+In this case, the U.S. citizen begins the application process in the United States.
+The foreign national spouse completes the process, including an interview, at the U.S. Consulate in his or her home country.
+If everything is in order, the immigrant visa is approved at the consulate.
+The beneficiary may enter the United States and receive the green card after entrance.

-The purpose of the interview, whether it is conducted in the United States with both spouses present or at a U.S. Consulate with only one spouse, is to ensure the couple has not married solely for the purpose of obtaining a green card.
+The purpose of the interview is to ensure the couple has not married only to obtain a green card.
+The interview can take place in the United States with both spouses present or at a U.S. Consulate with only one spouse.

-To prove their marriage is not fraudulent, the couple must submit evidence showing they live together (if they are both in the United States) and are building a life together.
+The couple must submit evidence to prove their marriage is not fraudulent.
+For example, by showing they live together (if they are both in the US) and are building a life together.

 Concerns that arise during the background check or medical exam will also be discussed during the interview.